Nimeesh-Patel/MP/README.md

 and is open to **criticism**.
 We keep our philosophy close to the code so that contributions remain transparent and improvable.

+## Philosophy

+Software design here is always tentative.
+Inspired by Popper's critical rationalism, each implementation choice is treated as a **conjecture** subject to criticism.
+We aim to build clear explanations for why the current code exists.
+See [`conjectures/`](conjectures/) for open proposals and [`explanations.md`](explanations.md) for reasoning that has survived criticism.

 ## Development Culture

 1. **Conjecture First** – New ideas or features begin as conjectures.
 Create a